-The Wuling Mini EV, launched in China in July 2020, is the best selling ‘new energy vehicle’ in China, as per a press release dated 9 April 2021 from GM, which is one of the joint venture partners responsible for the Mini EV (GM-SAIC-Wuling).
+The Wuling Mini EV, launched in China in July 2020, is the best selling ‘new energy vehicle’ in the brand’s home market, as per a press release dated 9 April 2021 from GM, which is one of the joint venture partners responsible for the Mini EV (GM-SAIC-Wuling).
 In March 2021, 39,745 units of the Mini EV found buyers, and over 80,000 units have been sold in Q1 2021 alone, far ahead of the likes of the Tesla Model 3.

 The success, according to GM, comes due to the young audience base of the Mini EV preferring its urban-friendly dimensions and youthful appearance.
-Wuling is introducing new variants of the Mini EV, a convertible style and a ‘Macaron’ hardtop with updated color palettes, to keep sales going.
+In 2021, Wuling introduces new variants of the Mini EV, a convertible style and a ‘Macaron’ hardtop with updated color palettes, to keep sales going.

-The Mini EV Convertible will debut at the Auto Shanghai 2021, which opens its doors on April 19, 2021.
+The Mini EV Convertible debuted at the Auto Shanghai 2021 motor show, which opened its doors on 19 April.
 According to Chinese media, the images released by Wuling are not of a concept, but the production version.

-Key changes to the Mini EV convertible include an electric soft top mechanism, dual 10-inch screens on the interior, a white, dual-spoke steering wheel, and the rear seat’s deletion to accommodate the soft top.
+Key changes to the Mini EV convertible include an electric soft top mechanism, dual 10-inch screens on the interior, upgraded trim and material, a white, dual-spoke steering wheel, and the rear seat’s deletion to accommodate the soft top.
 The Mini EV convertible is unlikely to see a change in its mechanical setup, but details have not been announced yet.

 2021 Wuling Mini EV Macaron

-Coming to the new Macaron variant of the Mini EV, three new colors are available for the exterior – Avocado Green, Lemon Yellow, White Peach Pink, and a solid color contrasting roof.
+Coming to the new Macaron variant of the Mini EV, three new colours are available for the exterior – Avocado Green, Lemon Yellow, White Peach Pink, and a solid colour contrasting roof.
 The Mini EV Macaron also sees new features, including a driver airbag, ABS, EBD, low-speed pedestrian monitoring, tire pressure monitoring system, rear parking camera, and rear parking sensors.

 The Mini is the first fully electric model from Wuling, and the micro EV was launched with a 170 km travel range.
 It is built by the joint venture between SAIC Motor, General Motors, and Liuzhou Wuling Motors.
 The compact two-door four-seater with a short wheelbase is perfect for narrow roads and tight parking spaces.
 The design has been inspired by Japan’s Kei cars, but being an EV, the inside is spacious despite its compact dimensions thanks to a cab-forward design and the higher volume due to the flat roof.